-We shall notify you of any material changes to our Order Execution Arrangements or this Policy in a durable medium or by updating our website.
+Clients will be notified of any material changes to the Order Execution Arrangements or this Policy in a durable medium or by updating the Principal's website.

-We shall also provide you, within a reasonable time, should you request, documented evidence which demonstrates clearly that we have executed your orders in accordance with this Policy and information about our Order Execution Arrangements.
+The Principal shall also provide you, within a reasonable time, should you request, documented evidence which demonstrates clearly that the Principal has executed your orders in accordance with this Policy and information about the Order Execution Arrangements.